abathur8bit/garfield/README.md

 # TODO
-- Search
-- Regex search
-- Filter (&) to display only matching lines
+- Filter (&) to display only matching lines, will need to show something on the status bar to indicate we are filtering
 - Multiple file support
+- Search shows the matching line *and* highlight the matching text
+- Goto line
+- Scrolling left/right
+- Word wrap
+- Remember bookmarks in files viewed

 ## Multiple file support
 Ability to show and monitor multiple files.
 Multiple files will be shown as a split screen.
 Initial versions will handle window resizing automatically, but later revs will allow the user to control the window size.